 Following demobilization, in September 1946 Caro enrolled at the Regent Street Polytechnic to study sculpture under Geoffrey Deeley and a year later he continued his studies at the Royal Academy's sculpture school under successive visitors (part-time tutors): Richard Garbe, Alfred Hardiman, Gilbert Ledward, Siegfried Charoux, William McMillan, Arnold Machin, and Charles Wheeler.
 In 1950 Maurice Lambert was appointed master of the sculpture school.
 Fellow students included Frank Martin (appointed head of sculpture at St Martin's School of Art in 1953) and, in the architecture school, Peter Smithson.
 A successful Royal Academy student in the figurative classical tradition, Caro won the Landseer prize in 1948 and 1949 and one bronze medal (for composition) and two silver medals (for clay figure modelling and carving).
 In the life class he met a painting student, Sheila May Girling (1924–2015), who became his lifelong collaborator and critic; she was the daughter of Cyril Stanley Girling, businessman.
 They married at St Paul's, Knightsbridge, on 17 December 1949 and had two sons, Tim (b.
 1951) and Paul (b.
 1958).

 In 1951 Caro visited Henry Moore, uninvited, at his home, Hatchlands in Hertfordshire, and offered to join his studio team.
 Moore told him to come back in six months' time; six months later to the day Caro returned and was hired as a part-time assistant.
 From Moore (and his library) Caro discovered Picasso, cubism, surrealism, and African art.
-At London galleries he admired the art of Bacon, Paolozzi, Dubuffet, and De Kooning.
+At London galleries he admired the art of Bacon, Paolozzi, Dubuffet, and, later, De Kooning.
 In 1953, recommended by Frank Martin, he began teaching at St Martin's School of Art, part-time (until 1981).
 Through Caro's questioning of all assumptions about sculpture his teaching may have been more influential than his sculptures.
 Students at St Martin's at the time included Richard Deacon, Barry Flanagan, Gilbert Prousch, and George Passmore (known as Gilbert and George), Phillip King, Richard Long, Tim Scott, and William Tucker.

 Caro first showed his work in group exhibitions (at the Institute of Contemporary Arts in 1955 and at Gimpel Fils Gallery in 1956) and had his first solo exhibition in Milan (at the Galleria del Naviglio in 1956).
 His expressive single figures, cast in bronze, attracted praise and in 1958 he contributed to exhibitions in Brussels, Arnhem, Pittsburgh, and at the Venice Biennale.
 In 1959 his bronze figures achieved recognition when he exhibited in biennales in Antwerp and Carrara and won the sculpture prize at the first Paris Biennale des Jeunes, and when Woman Waking Up (1955) was purchased by the Tate Gallery on the recommendation of Henry Moore.
 The same year, through William Turnbull, Caro met Clement Greenberg.
 Ready for a change in direction, he visited North America later that year, for the first time, and travelled to New York, Chicago, Los Angeles, and Mexico, meeting many artists, including Richard Diebenkorn, Helen Frankenthaler, Kenneth Noland, and David Smith.